bykhov/bykhov.github.io/suppl/ts2/ts2_main2024.md

 #### Special Notes:
 * This is a newly developed course tailored to be self-contained, with no formal prerequisite courses required.
 However, a basic understanding of probability and linear algebra is assumed.
-* The course emphasizes hands-on learning, with assignments conducted using Python or Matlab.
+* The course emphasizes hands-on learning, with assignments conducted using Python.

 ### Grading Policy